Buildings and Grounds

 Recycling Building Materials

 Installing the new cogeneration turbine power facility required deconstruction (instead of demolition) and renovation of an old heating plant to house the new system.
 Similar efforts were part of the site preparation for Ford Hall, the new science and engineering building.

 On all construction and renovation sites, old materials and scraps from new construction will be sorted and recycled to a projected level of 90 percent, easing the burden on landfills in the Pioneer Valley and beyond.
 The recycling also involves intact removal of items such as windows and doors, which are donated to area nonprofits including ReStore, a company that sells quality home improvement materials at very low prices.

 Deconstruction of buildings includes the intact removal of equipment, such as heating and air-conditioning control and feed hardware, that can be used elsewhere on campus.

 During the construction of Ford Hall, the new building for science and engineering, old materials and scraps from new construction were sorted and recycled far above the projected level of 90 percent.

-A new 10-unit apartment-style dormitory with a central common area was recently built to house students enrolled in the Ada Comstock Scholars Program.
+A 10-unit apartment-style dormitory with a central common area was recently built to house students enrolled in the Ada Comstock Scholars Program.
 Each unit has two bedrooms, a full bathroom, an eat-in kitchen and a living room.
 This building has been designed to minimize thermal and electrical energy loads by using a few simple techniques.
 The primary components are thick walls and ceilings with lots of insulation (R-50 and R-70 respectively) and tall triple-glazed windows.
 In addition, the building has direct-digital temperature controls, heat recovery ventilation and energy efficient (Energy Star) appliances and lighting.
 The additional insulation in the walls and ceiling has already paid for itself by allowing a reduction in the size of the heating and cooling systems.
 Conway House was built ready to accept solar panels for domestic hot water production.